 Everyone knows that just about everything you buy in a grocery store or drugstore has a unique bar code which allows the cashier to quickly scan it and determine its price.
 But these bar codes can also help the blind or reading-disabled to identify food, over-the-counter medicines, beauty products, even books and CD’s.

 Here’s a demo of ID Mate in action.
-This model also has several extra features, including the ability to record your own messages (if the directions on a frozen dinner say to cook it for 30 minutes, but you find it needs more like 40, you can record a note to yourself which will be in place next time you scan the item).
+This model also has several extra features, including the ability to record your own messages (if the directions on a frozen dinner say to cook it for 30 minutes, but you find it needs more like 40, you can record a note to yourself which will be in place next time you scan the item) and an online price-check feature for comparison shopping..

 Back in Ye Olden Days, Braille and recorded books were available only on loan from libraries such as the National Library Service for the Blind and Physically Handicapped.
 The braille books were large and took up a lot of space (“Gone with the Wind” runs to nine fat volumes).
 In the mid-nineties, NLS began offering its patrons the option of downloading books from their website, to be read using screen-reading software or a digital talking-book player.
 This was a huge step forward, but the selection of books was relatively small.